 Secondly, NRA directors that are working for the kind of change that we need at the organization who have not spoken to us need to know that we are willing to hear them out and respect their request for secrecy at this time.
 We understand the pressure you are under and appreciate that it best helps our cause to keep your intentions to support real reform under the radar until the right time.
 Please reach out to us.

-Contact us personally – through social media (just message our Facebook page), firstname.lastname@example.org, or arrange contact through any of the directors already speaking with us.
+Contact us personally – through social media (just message our Facebook page), email us at firstname.lastname@example.org, or arrange contact through any of the directors already speaking with us.
 We have become aware of some surprising allies over the past few weeks and have adjusted some of our communications because of it.
 People that we did not believe are on our side actually are.
 There is more dissent in that building than we realized.
 There is a lot that we don’t yet know, and we’d love your input.
 We understand that not everyone is fighting this fight the same way, but we need to know that we are on the same side.

 Any board member, employee, or volunteer for the organization that wants to reach out to us can request this secrecy, and it will be honored without question.

 Save The Second Board of Directors